INSIDE: Roam the Gnome’s™ Guide to the Best Place to Buy Traditional Japanese Souvenirs in Tokyo. Updated 2019.

 I hope you paid for luggage when you bought your airfare because Tokyo is the ultimate shopping dream zone and you are going home with extra kilos in your suitcase.

-Somewhat surprisingly, it’s our favourite city to travel with kids too.
-(Except for the trains.
-SO.
-MANY.
-TRAINS.
 And quiet, hushed train platforms where everyone is suitably restrained and well-mannered.
 My rowdy wrestle-mad Australian boys in amongst those polite, quiet passengers = a form of unbearable torture.
-But more on that another time…)
+But more on that another time…

 - 1 Where are the authentic Japanese souvenirs?

-- 9 The Inside Scoop – Oriental Bazaar Japanese Souvenirs
+- 8 The Inside Scoop – The Best Souvenirs from Japan at Oriental Bazaar

 Where are the authentic Japanese souvenirs?

-BUT, when it comes to finding beautiful, artistic, or traditional souvenirs in classic Japanese textiles, patterns and prints, things made with Japanese craftsmanship and style, there’s limited choices in the city, and you really have to hunt to find them.
+When it comes to finding beautiful, artistic, or traditional Japanese souvenirs in classic Japanese textiles, patterns and prints, and things made with Japanese craftsmanship and style, there’s limited choices in the city, and you really have to hunt to find them.

-But wait.
-Stop what you are doing right now.
-We have the solution.
-We know THE best place for finding authentic Japanese souvenirs in Tokyo – it’s called Oriental Bazaar.
+We know THE best place for finding charming and authentic Japanese souvenirs in Tokyo.

 What to buy in Japan?
 Tourist Souvenir Ideas